Lux-AI-Challenge/Lux-Design-S2/README.md

 ## Sponsors

-Stay tuned for the official release.
+To be announced at the official release.

 ## Core Contributors

-We like to extend thanks to some of our early core contributors [TODO]
+We like to extend thanks to some of our early core contributors @duanwilliam (Frontend), @programjames (Map generation), and @themmj (C++ kit).

 ## Citation